-- Stock Appreciation Rights.
+- 2.3 Stock Appreciation Rights.
 The Committee may grant SARs to any Participant.
 The Award Terms relating to an SAR shall specify whether the SAR is a Tandem SAR or a Free-Standing SAR.
 SARs shall be subject to the following terms and conditions and shall contain such additional terms and conditions, not inconsistent with the terms of this Plan, as the Committee shall deem advisable: - (a) Number of SARs and Base Price.
 The number of SARs subject to an award shall be determined by the Committee.
 Any Tandem SAR related to an Incentive Stock Option shall be granted at the same time that such Incentive Stock Option is granted.
 The base price of a Tandem SAR shall be the purchase price per share of Common Stock of the related Option.
 The base price of a Free-Standing SAR shall be determined by the Committee; provided, however, that such base price shall not be less than 100% of the Fair Market Value of a share of Common Stock on the date of grant of such SAR. - (b) Exercise Period and Exercisability.
 The Award Terms relating to an award of SARs shall specify whether such award may be settled in shares of Common Stock (including shares of Restricted Stock) or cash or a combination thereof.
 The period for the exercise of an SAR shall be determined by the Committee; provided, however, that no SAR shall be exercised later than 10 years after its date of grant; and provided, further, that no Tandem SAR shall be exercised later than the expiration, cancellation, forfeiture or other termination of the related Option.
-The Committee may, in its discretion, establish Performance Measures which shall be met as a condition to the grant of an SAR or to the exercisability of all or a portion of an SAR.
+The Committee shall determine whether an SAR may be exercised in cumulative shall be met as a condition to the grant of an SAR or to the exercisability of all or a portion of an SAR.
 The Committee shall determine whether an SAR may be exercised in cumulative or non-cumulative installments and in part or in full at any time.
-An exercisable SAR, or portion thereof, may be exercised, in the case of a Tandem SAR, only with respect to whole shares of Common Stock and, in the case of a Free-Standing SAR, only with respect to a whole number of SARs.
-If an SAR is exercised for shares of Restricted Stock, the shares shall be transferred to the holder in book entry form with restrictions on the Shares duly noted, and the holder of such Restricted Stock shall have such rights of a stockholder of the Company as determined pursuant to Section 3.2(e).
-Prior to the exercise of an SAR for shares of Common Stock, including Restricted Stock, the holder of such SAR shall have no rights as a stockholder of the Company with respect to the shares of Common Stock subject to such SAR. - (c) Method of Exercise.
+An exercisable SAR, or portion thereof, may be exercised in cumulative or non-cumulative installments and in part or in full at any time spect to a whole number of SARs.
+If an SAR is exercised for shares of Restricted Stock, the shares shall be transferred to the holder in book entry form with restrictions on the Shares duly noted, and the holder of such Restricted Stock shall have no rights as a stockholder of the Company with respect to the shares of Common Stock subject to such SAR for shares of CAR. - (c) Method of Exercise.
 A Tandem SAR may be exercised (i) by giving written notice to the Company or its representative, or by using other methods of notice as the Committee shall adopt, specifying the number of whole SARs which are being exercised, (ii) by surrendering to the Company any Options which are cancelled by reason of the exercise of the Tandem SAR and (iii) by executing such documents as the Company may reasonably request.
 A Free-Standing SAR may be exercised (A) by giving written notice to the Company or its representative specifying the whole number of SARs which are being exercised and (B) by executing such documents as the Company may reasonably request.